What is the daily schedule like?

 Is the yoga just for the mums?

-Generally, yes.
+Yes.
 This is your time for yourself.
-Serious yoga is a treat for any mum and our aim on the retreat is for you to focus, heal and purify.
-If the children are old enough we organise some kids yoga for them and they generally have this in the evenings while the mums are finishing dinner.
+Serious yoga is a treat for any mum and our aim on the retreat is for you to relax, recharge, purify and regain focus.
+We organise two kids yoga classes in the evenings while the mums are finishing dinner.
 And if the kids are very little it is a class on the lawn in front of the main house with the mums, babies and toddlers.

 Is there a fridge to store milk?